Centinel AnalyticaCentinel Analytica

 }

-Handling redirect
+Handling block and redirect

 Example in Node.js: